 Click on the headings to show/hide sections of content.
 Hidden information will not be printed.
 Hide all sections

 Apply for entry through UAC, register and sit the Undergraduate Medicine and Health Sciences Admissions Test (UMAT), apply directly to the University of Newcastle/University of New England (either rural or standard) and for those invited, attend a Multiple Skills Assessment (MSA) and psychometric test (known as Personal Qualities Assessment (PQA)).

-Entry is based on ATAR or equivalent previous Year 12 studies or Higher education qualifications or overseas qualifications considered equivalent to Australian qualifications; and results of UMAT, MSA and PQA.
+Entry is based on Selection Rank or equivalent previous Year 12 studies or Higher education qualifications or overseas qualifications considered equivalent to Australian qualifications; and results of UMAT, MSA and PQA.

 Non school leavers and previous Australian Year 12 students:

 Apply for entry through UAC, register and sit the Undergraduate Medicine and Health Sciences Admissions Test (UMAT), apply directly to the University of Newcastle/University of New England (either rural or standard) and attend if invited, a Multiple Skills Assessment (MSA) and psychometric test (known as Personal Qualities Assessment (PQA)).
 Entry is based on:

 - previous Year 12 studies or Higher education qualifications or overseas qualifications considered equivalent to Australian qualifications.